StefanMermans/advent-of-code-2025/day-3/readme.md

-# how to run part 1
+# How to run part 1
 ```sh
 cargo run -- <input-file-path>
 ```

-# how to run part 2
+# How to run part 2
 ```sh
 cargo run -- --second-part <input-file-path>
 ```